 - do not have clear goals or desires

-- do what is expected from them by family, society, culture
+- follow what is expected from them by family, society, culture

-- do the minimum at work to get paid
+- give their minimum at work to get paid

 - never question the system & themselves